VikiAnn/sales_engine/README.md

 ### Check-in Goals

-  1. Have each repository class setup with listing/searching features in place.
+  1. Have each repository class setup with listing/searching features in place, and all relationships established.

-(insert project completion goals for second check-in here)
+  2. (insert project completion goals for second check-in here)

 # Check-in Rubrics